Sharpsburg, Maryland

-During the American Civil War, the Battle of Antietam, sometimes referred to as the Battle of Sharpsburg, was fought on what is now Antietam National Battlefield, in the vicinity of Antietam Creek.
+During the American Civil War, the Battle of Antietam—referred to as the Battle of Sharpsburg by the South—was fought on what is now Antietam National Battlefield, in the vicinity of Antietam Creek.

 History

-The first American of European descent to own land in what would eventually become Sharpsburg was the one-time indian trader Edmund Cartledge.
-By the time Cartledge surveyed his "Hickory Tavern" land tract in 1737, the Great Philadelphia Wagon Road was already well established over the path that would become Sharpsburg's main street.
-Hickory Tavern is noted in the patent as between the wagon road and Garrison Spring, today's Big Spring.
-Thousands of immigrants used this route of the wagon road traveling from Pennsylvania as far south as the Carolinas.
+The first American of European descent to own land in what would become Sharpsburg was trader Edmund Cartledge.
+By the time Cartledge surveyed his "Hickory Tavern" land tract in 1737, the Great Philadelphia Wagon Road was established over the path that would become Sharpsburg's main street.
+The patent says Hickory Tavern sits between the wagon road and Garrison Spring, today's Big Spring.
+Thousands of immigrants used this route to travel south from Pennsylvania as far as the Carolinas.

-On May 1, 1755, the road was used by Major general Edward Braddock, colonial governor Horatio Sharpe and several of Braddock's staff officers to reach Winchester, Virginia, while his 48th regiment took a longer route via today's Williamsport, Maryland.
-Among the officers accompanying Braddock that day was a young Virginia militia officer named George Washington.
+On May 1, 1755, the road was used by Major General Edward Braddock; Horatio Sharpe, the Proprietary Governor of the Province of Maryland; and several of Braddock's staff officers to reach Winchester, Virginia, while his 48th Regiment took a longer route via today's Williamsport, Maryland.
+Among the officers accompanying Braddock was George Washington, then a young Virginia militia officer.

-At the end of the French and Indian War in 1763, Joseph Chapline founded a town, naming it in honor of his friend Horatio Sharpe, the Proprietary Governor of the Province of Maryland.
-Its original settlers were mostly of German or Swiss origin reaching the area from Pennsylvania via the great wagon road.
-They were a major force in leading to an increase in wheat production from the original agricultural dependence on tobacco.
+At the end of the French and Indian War in 1763, Joseph Chapline founded a town and named it for his friend Sharpe.
+Its original settlers were mostly of German or Swiss origin who arrived from Pennsylvania via the wagon road.
+They planted wheat in the region, whose farms had largely depended on tobacco.

-Located east of the Potomac River, Sharpsburg attracted industry in the early 19th century, especially after the Chesapeake and Ohio Canal was extended to Sharpsburg in 1836.
-The town was incorporated in 1832.
+Located east of the Potomac River, Sharpsburg was incorporated in 1832, It attracted industry in the early 19th century, especially after the Chesapeake and Ohio Canal was extended to the town in 1836.